 Our Team of Creative Professionals

 Andrew offers a unique blend of extensive marketing experience with advanced video production skills and the ability to lead and manage teams.

 After starting out with Canon Australia and completing an MBA at Macquarie, he started a new division for Canon Singapore marketing digital imaging devices across SE Asia.
 Then, after seven years with Microsoft including three as a senior marketing manager in the US subsidiary, Andrew started Pemberton Productions with the aim of helping clients to produce high quality marketing communications that deliver business results.

-Craig is a highly respected lighting cameraman in Australia and the U.S., where he has worked on programs such as ABC America, CBS and NBC covering a wide range of news and current affairs.
+Craig is a highly respected lighting cameraman in Australia and the U.S., where he has worked on programs such as ABC America, CBS and NBC covering a wide range of news and current affairs (Broadcast Pictures Pty.
+Ltd.).
 In addition to Discovery Channel and Animal Planet, he’s also worked on all Australian commercial networks and the ABC.

 With extraordinary finesse and eye for detail, Craig’s ability to tell the story visually is remarkable, whether it’s from the air, live studio based or outside broadcast, on the green screen or in a stylised theatrical setting.

 Michael runs Key Studio in North Sydney, a long term business partner we rely on for a turnkey studio solution.
 As a presentation coach and director, Michael has worked with hundreds of presenters – from the professional through to the very nervous first timer.
 He creates a relaxed environment and provides useful guidance and simple tips to ensure our clients are confident and authentic.

 Michael has a real skill for coaching and directing which comes from his experience as a presenter and actor.
 He has appeared in numerous television programs, television advertisements, theatres, websites and radio programs.